 Sometimes, and just sometimes, one encounters a service design as if taken out of a book.
 Everything looks so flawless and easy to breeze through, sit back and get things done in a jiffy.

-I don’t know about you, but I seldom stumble upon a service which is empathic, guiding and responsive.
-In fact, I kind of believe that the bigger amount of businesses focus on a particular step of the service process and not really considering its entirety.
+I don’t know about you, but I seldom stumble upon an empathic, guiding and responsive service.
+In fact, I kind of believe that the larger amount of businesses focus on a particular step of the service process and not really considering its entirety.

 Yesterday, I tried to figure out where and when I can donate blood in Munich.
 Google was quite helpful, but the Bavarian Red Cross website was quite unhelpful.
 It took me a good 10 minutes to figure out the colour pattern marking the calendar availability.
 And once I did, it turned out if I book time now, I’d be able to donate earliest on January 9, 2019.